Lombiq/Orchard-Dojo-Library/Library/DevelopmentGuidelines/BestPractices/SourceControl.md

 # Source control best practices

-The following advices apply to the Mercurial source control system and assume the usage of the TortoiseHg client.
+The following advice applies to the Mercurial source control system and assume the usage of the TortoiseHg client.
 See the [Mercurial Kick Start](http://mercurial.aragost.com/kick-start/en/) for a more holistic tutorial.
 Also there's a [nice tutorial regarding TortoiseHg and Codeplex](http://blogs.msdn.com/b/codeplex/archive/2010/01/22/using-mercurial-on-codeplex.aspx).

 ## Committing